raulrene/react-utils-button/README.md

 - **onClick** (function) - callback function
 - **active** (boolean, default: false) - force active state; adds a **utils-button--active** class
 - **disabled** (boolean, default: false) - disabled state for the button; once disabled the onClick callback does not fire anymore
+- **loading** (boolean, default: false) - sets a loading state, also automatically making it disabled; adds a **utils-button--loading** class.
+This can be used to style a loading state, for example a spinner to let the user know something is happening.

 ### Licence
 The code is open-source and available under the MIT Licence.
 More details in the LICENCE.md file.